Luke Bryan: 2006–2010: I'll Stay Me and Doin' My Thing

-2009–2011: Doin' My Thing

 On March 10, 2009, he released an EP titled Spring Break with All My Friends that featured two new songs, "Sorority Girls" and "Take My Drunk Ass Home," plus an acoustic version of "All My Friends Say".
 After this EP, he released his fourth single, "Do I" in May 2009.
 Bryan wrote the song with Charles Kelley and Dave Haywood of Lady A, whose lead singer Hillary Scott also sings backing vocals on it.
 The song reached number 2 on the Hot Country Songs chart.

 "Do I" was included on Bryan's second album, Doin' My Thing, which was released in October 2009.
 Also included on the album was a cover of OneRepublic's "Apologize".
 Bryan wrote the album's next two singles, "Rain Is a Good Thing" and "Someone Else Calling You Baby", with Dallas Davidson and Jeff Stevens, respectively.
 Both of these songs went to number one on the country music charts.
 AllMusic gave this album a positive review as well, with Stephen Thomas Erlewine considering Bryan more "relaxed" in comparison to his debut.
 On February 26, 2010, Bryan released a second EP, titled Spring Break 2...Hangover Edition, which featured three new songs: "Wild Weekend", "Cold Beer Drinker", and "I'm Hungover".
 While Bryan is mainly known as a country music singer, he has explored other genres like alternative rock with his cover of "Apologize".

 Bryan appeared on the April 18, 2010, episode of Celebrity Apprentice alongside fellow country star Emily West.
-The task for each team was to make over an up-and-coming country star, with Bryan being selected by Team Rocksolid, led by Bill Goldberg, and West being selected by team Tenacity, led by Cyndi Lauper.
+The task for each team was to make over an up-and-coming country star, with Bryan being selected by Team Rocksolid, led by Bill Goldberg, and West being selected by Team Tenacity, led by Cyndi Lauper.
 Bryan's makeover failed to impress the judges, leading to Rocksolid losing the task.
 Bryan's single "Rain Is a Good Thing" and West's single "Blue Sky" were both sold on iTunes, with a month's worth of sales being donated to Lauper's charity, the Stonewall Community Foundation, resulting in $25,000 being raised.